kyleGrealis/category5/README.md

 # category5
-This is UMiami-themed statistical power calculator and plotting app
+A University of Miami color-themed statistical power calculator and plotting app

+...more details comings soon!